emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows, anime. ✔️
 1. Site has continue watching feature. ✔️
 1. Decent sorting options and has built in AI recommendation tool. ✔️
 1. Site does have 4K content. ✔️
 1. Site looks good + works well on mobile. ✔️

-***
-## Broflix
-### Score: 24/24
-1. Streams load very fast. ✔️
-1. Content is in 1080p and can be changed lower. ✔️
-1. It finds streams very fast, including very old obscure content. ✔️
-1. They have 11 sources, and does auto-switch if one fails. ✔️
-1. Site does have auto-next. ✔️
-1. Sites UI is very good, player is good, its one of the best to look at. ✔️
-1. Most of their sources allow subtitles. ✔️
-1. It has movies, shows, anime. ✔️
-1. The site has continue watching and watchlists. ✔️
-1. Site has a very nice AI recommendation tool, recommendations on each page, and sorting. ✔️
-1. Site does have 4K content. ✔️
-1. Site looks good + works well on mobile. ✔️